firecmsco/firecms/website/docs/collections/text_search.md

 title: Text search
 ---

-:::note The solution described here is specific for Firestore, if you are developing your own datasource, you are free to implement text search in whatever way it makes sense.
+:::note The solution described here is specific for Firestore If you are developing your own datasource, you are free to implement text search in whatever way it makes sense.
 :::